What is Bitcoin?

 1. Ethereum (ETH/USD)

-Ethereum was proposed by a Russian programmer and went line in July 2015.
+Ethereum was proposed by a Russian programmer and went live in July 2015.
 The main difference between Bitcoin and ethereum is that BTC was designed to be a currency from the start.

 Ethereum, on the other hand, was developed as a platform on which two entities could enter into a contract without a third party, via so-called smart contracts.
 Ethereum can be used as a currency and it can also represent virtual assets.